William9923/Express-Quickstart/README.md

 ## Utility
 Utility / Shared function for the whole project and can be used for many usecase.

-## Cron Jobs
+## Scripts
-Cron job directory is placed in `src/public/scripts`.
-This project give 2 example of jobs :
+Scripts directory is placed in `src/public/scripts`.
+This project give 2 example of scripts :
 - `populate_mongo.js` : Populate db using mongo db
 - `populate_postgres.js` : Populate db for postgresql